Dronesat/GETFITT-public/README.md

 `<img src="" width="500" height="300">`
 # DEMO
 ## 1. Main page and Login/Signup
-This program support multiple user accounts.
+<pre>This program support multiple user accounts.
 After creating an account, users are taken to a main page.
-Here they can navigate to all of the features.
+Here they can navigate to all of the features. </pre>

 <img src="https://github.com/Dronesat/GETFITT-public/assets/20153310/69da718e-fb91-49a5-8ba7-287811fce688" width="500" height="300">
 <img src="https://github.com/Dronesat/GETFITT-public/assets/20153310/52eeda56-a061-4455-8990-922d126e2df8" width="500" height="300">